ubernostrum/akismet/docs/overview.rst

       automatically during instantiation, you can also use this method to check a different key and URL manually.

-      Returns `True` if the key/URL are valid, `False` if they are invalid.
+      Returns :data:`True` if the key/URL are valid, :data:`False` if
+      they are invalid.

       :param key: The API key to verify.
       :type key: str